COVID-19 Leave Bank

 Family Medical Leave Act Note that all existing certification requirements under the FMLA remain in effect if a staff member takes leave for one of the existing qualifying reasons under the FMLA.
-For example, if a staff member takes leave beyond the two weeks of COVID-19 Paid Leave due to a medical condition for COVID-19-related reasons that rises to the level of a serious health condition, the staff member must continue to provide medical certifications under the FMLA.
+For example, if a staff member takes leave beyond the one week of COVID-19 Paid Leave due to a medical condition for COVID-19-related reasons that rises to the level of a serious health condition, the staff member must continue to provide medical certifications under the FMLA.

 Short-Term Disability Note that in the case of illness, short-term disability is available to staff after two weeks.